ZionInMatrix/Spring-boot-crud-task/README.md

 ```

-### 7. To GET all users with personal data, use following url with `GET` request type in Postman
+### 7. To GET all users with personal data, use following url with `GET` request type in Postman.

 ```
 http://localhost:8080/rest/users